bazel-contrib/publish-to-bcr/templates/README.md

 ### [metadata.template.json](.bcr/metadata.template.json)

 Insert your ruleset's homepage and fill out the list of maintainers.
+Replace `OWNER/REPO` with your repository's canonical name.
 Leave `versions` alone as this will be filled automatically.

 ```jsonc
 {